note89/Liu-plusplus/README.md

 studentportalen to add extra functionally.

 ## What functionally does studentportalen-extended add ?
+studentportalen-extended does at this point only add functionality for the studyresults page

 * Average grades (weighted average and average)
 * Se what effects a raising your grades in certain courses will have
+* Highlighting

 ### planned functionallty
 * Show the Advancement level (G1, G2, A)